Subtitle Segmentation: How Line Breaks Affect Readability

 and said she would be back by morning.

-The second version breaks at the conjunction, where a natural pause exists in speech.
-The first version breaks mid-phrase and separates "handed him" from its object.
+The well-segmented version breaks at the conjunction, where a natural pause exists in speech.
+The poorly segmented version breaks mid-phrase and separates "handed him" from its object, so the reader reaches the end of a line before the thought is complete.

 Why Bad Segmentation Is Hard to Read